April 23 (UPI) -- On this date in history:

 In 1914, Chicago's Wrigley Field, then known as Weeghman Park, hosts its first baseball game when the Chicago Chi-Feds beat the Kansas City Packers 9-1.

-In 1940, a fire at the River Club in Natchez, Miss., claimed the lives of 209 people, mostly African Americans, in what is now ranked as the fourth deadliest building fire in U.S. history.
+In 1940, a fire at the River Club in Natchez, Miss., claimed the lives of 209 people, all African Americans, in what is now ranked as the fourth deadliest building fire in U.S. history.

 In 1965, more than 200 U.S. planes struck North Vietnam in one of the heaviest raids of the Vietnam War.